 The NVIS Myth

 There are at least 10 web sites dedicated to NVIS.
-The misinformation on all of these sites, is roughly based on the same set of flawed data.
-It seems, after all, once something gets into print, especially on the Internet, it accepted as gospel.
-In any case, the myth can be easily dispelled by modeling a vertical antenna with, and without, a bent-over whip.
+The misinformation on all of these sites, is roughly based on the same set of now declassified, but flawed data (circa 1944), from the U.S. Signal Corps.
+It has since been retracted.
+However, once something gets on the Internet, it accepted as gospel.
+In any case, the myth can be easily dispelled by modeling (as described above with at least 200 segments) a vertical antenna with, and without, a bent-over whip.
 Be careful, however, as there will be changes in the input impedance, and resonant frequency.
 Proponents misconstrue these changes as support for the myth.
 Or, they site S meter readings, which are suspect at best.

 The SWR Myth

 There are several inexpensive ways to measure an antenna's input impedance with a fair degree of accuracy, typically ±5%.
 The MFJ-259B is one.
 If you have, and know how to use, antenna modeling software like EZNEC, you can get fairly close to an antenna's real-world efficiency by comparing the measured parameters against calculated ones.

 If you have the acreage, the right kind of test equipment, a fair knowledge of antenna theory, some cash liquidity, and a whole lot of time on your hands, you can even measure the signal strength at any given angle of radiation within a few percentage points.
 Alas, most amateurs don't have these facilities, so they resort to the SWR myth.

 Measuring the SWR is an easy task, so I suspect this is why neophytes often use SWR as a means of quantifying and qualifying their antennas.
 The truth is, a low SWR means nothing other than your transceiver will be happy!
 Maybe!